-Causeview offers you the ability to create both online (digital) receipts and offline (printed) receipts, allowing you to automate the complex acknowledgement and tax-receipting process for your non profit organization.
+Causeview offers you the ability to create both online (digital) receipts and offline (printed) receipts, allowing you to automate the complex acknowledgment and tax-receipting process for your nonprofit organization.
 This section will focus on the difference between online and offline receipting.

 Janet Williams is a constituent that has just donated $300.00 through the online donation form.
 Causeview has processed the donation through the payment gateway and has begun the receipting process.
 Janet has selected that she wants a receipt for this specific donation (i.e. not a consolidated receipt).
 Causeview takes the collected contact information from her individual record in the database (name, address, household, etc.), the transaction (amount), and allocations and places the information into a pre-defined receipt template that has been created.